ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 This package contains the Push components of the Swift SDK.
 * Push Registration and Unregister
-* Subscribing and Unsubcribing for Tags
+* Subscribing and Unsubscribing for Tags

 ##Requirements